ics-i-ask-center/qt5_aci/README.md

 ~~Newer version qt5 installation recipe added (in progress)~~

 2019/7/22
-Qt is updated to 5.12
+Qt is updated to 5.12 with Qt Charts (for DSI Studio)

 2019/7/24
-Qt SVG is added
+Qt SVG is added (for MRtrix 3)
+32-bit EoD graphics libraries are disable (to aviod warnings)